 • You may maintain continuous enrollment by attending colleges which are not part of the California State University (CSU) system or the California Community College (CCC) system as long as (1) you first attend a CSU or CCC and (2) do not attend a non-CSU or non-CCC for more than two years in a row.

 • Each semester you register will apply to continuous enrollment, regardless of whether you complete the semester or pass your courses.

 • It is possible to split catalogs, i.e., use different catalogs to satisfy GE, major, and other graduation requirements (such as Foreign Language Proficiency).

-Advising is available to students with questions about General Education in the Academic Advising Center (LSN-1012) on a drop-in basis.
-The Center is open from 8:00a.m.-6:00p.m. on Tuesday and Wednesday and from 8:00a.m.-5:00p.m. on Monday, Thursday and Friday.
+Advising is available to students with questions about General Education in the Academic Advising Center, LSN 1013, on a drop-in basis.
+The Center is open from 8:00a.m.-6:00p.m. on Tuesday and Wednesday and from 8:00a.m.-5:00p.m. on Monday, Thursday, and Friday.

 Students must petition to request exceptions or substitutions to the General Education or graduation requirements.
-Forms are available from the Academic Advising Center (LSN-1012) and the Evaluations Office (Admissions and Records window in LSN Lobby).
+Forms are available from the Academic Advising Center, LSN 1013, and the Degree Evaluations Office.